-When a child is diagnosed with an illness, it affects every member of his family.
+When a child is diagnosed with an illness, it can affect every member of the family.
 That’s why the Children’s Healthcare of Atlanta Epilepsy Center offers support groups for both parents and children who are living with epilepsy.

-- A parent education group for parents and caregivers
+- A parent education group for parents and caregiver

-- A children/teen's group for children with seizures and their siblings
+- A child and teen group for children with seizures and their siblings

 Parent and caregiver support group

-The group provides participants with information, education, resource sharing opportunities, emotional support and a chance to talk with other parents and caregivers.
-This group is facilitated by Heather Bernard, a Licensed Clinical Social Worker, providing family support, education, resources and assistance through the Comprehensive Epilepsy Clinic.
-Heather works with a grant team in developing innovative neuroscience education and care coordination partnerships with pediatricians and schools across the state of Georgia.
+This epilepsy support group provides participants with information, education, resource-sharing opportunities, emotional support and a chance to talk with other parents and caregivers.
+This group is facilitated by Heather Bernard, LCSW, who provides family support, education, resources and assistance through the Comprehensive Epilepsy Clinic.
+Heather works with a grant team to develop innovative neuroscience education and care coordination relationships with pediatricians and schools across Georgia.

-Our seizure support group aims to help children learn to cope with their diagnosis in a social support format.
-The group offers a safe place for children to be open about issues, learn more about their diagnosis, discuss real life experiences, and most important, have fun and meet others.
-Siblings are also invited to attend the meeting.
+This seizure support group offers a safe place for children to be open about issues, learn more about their diagnosis, discuss real-life experiences and, most importantly, have fun and meet others.
+Siblings are also invited to attend these meetings.

-Occasionally, the children/teen's support group will be divided based on age to address specific issues.
-The support groups are facilitated by Neuropsychology Department residents and psychologists as well as our child life specialist for the neurology inpatient unit.
+Occasionally, the child and teen support group will be divided based on age to address specific issues.
+The support groups are facilitated neuropsychology department residents and psychologists, as well as our child life specialist for the neurology inpatient unit.
 All Children’s support group facilitators are experienced in working with special needs families and children with chronic medical or neurological issues.